mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Some characters will fulfil important crew positions such as engineers or pilots but others might be aboard for different reasons.
-Strong, tough guys may double as cargo handlers, streetwise characters can help find cargo or ‘scrounge’ spare parts when they are needed.
+Strong, tough guys may double as cargo handlers, streetwise characters can help find cargo or 'scrounge' spare parts when they are needed.
 Everyone can contribute in some way to keeping the ship flying.

 It is not always possible to make a profit by carrying freight or